cmstas/FTAnalysis/analysis/limits/README.md

-git clone https://github.com/cms-analysis/CombineHarvester.git CombineHarvester cd CombineHarvester scram b -j 15
+git clone https://github.com/cms-analysis/CombineHarvester.git CombineHarvester cd CombineHarvester scram b -j 15 echo "This may not compile fully but it's fine.
+Just ignore it and proceed."
 ```

 Then take a card (`combined_uncorrelated.txt` for example) and do